solo-io/supergloo/docs/content/operations/troubleshooting.md

 The `status.state` field reports the overall state of the resource.
 The exact semantics of this field depend on the CRD in question, so check the protobuf documentation for details.

-**TrafficTargets:**
+**Destinations:**

-Networking configuration CRDs operate on traffic targets, which are discovered by Gloo Mesh's discovery comoponent.
+Networking configuration CRDs operate on Destinations, which are discovered by Gloo Mesh's discovery comoponent.
 The TrafficPolicy CRD *selects* traffic destinations (`spec.destinationSelector`) to configure.
-Configuration can successfully apply to some traffic targets but not others.
-This per-target state is reflected in the `status.trafficTargets` field.
+Configuration can successfully apply to some Destinations but not others.
+This per-target state is reflected in the `status.destinations` field.

-If a traffic target does not appear in this list, it can mean either that the traffic target was not selected properly (see the [proto documentation for ServiceSelector]({{% versioned_link_path fromRoot="/reference/api/selectors/#networking.mesh.gloo.solo.io.ServiceSelector" %}}) for detailed semantics), or that the traffic target has not been discovered.
-You can examine discovered traffic targets by using `meshctl describe traffictarget`
+If a Destination does not appear in this list, it can mean either that the Destination was not selected properly (see the [proto documentation for ServiceSelector]({{% versioned_link_path fromRoot="/reference/api/selectors/#networking.mesh.gloo.solo.io.ServiceSelector" %}}) for detailed semantics), or that the Destination has not been discovered.
+You can examine discovered Destinations by using `meshctl describe destination`
-(this command will also show all networking configuration applied to each traffic target).
+(this command will also show all networking configuration applied to each Destination).

 **Workloads:**